maol74/spring-boot-encoding-error/README.md

     * bootVersion = "1.1.4.RELEASE"
     * bootVersion = "1.1.5.BUILD-SNAPSHOT"

-2. When running with this version the encoding is right
+2. When running with this version the encoding is OK
     * bootVersion = "1.0.2.RELEASE"